-Systematic sampling will be used to select the study subjects.
-A monthly average of 8056 patients attends the hospital OPD.
-Sampling interval will be calculated by dividing the total monthly average of patients by the calculated sample size (i.e. 8056/413 = 20).
+Systematic sampling was used to select the study subjects.
+A monthly average of 8056 patients attended the hospital OPD.
+Sampling interval was calculated by dividing the total monthly average of patients by the calculated sample size (i.e. 8056/413=20).